15 Carbs Myths That Are Totally Bogus

-Carbs have always been public enemy #1, especially for those trying to lose weight, but at the same time, there's also a lot of confusion around what they really are. (i.e. the classic Mean Girls quote "Is butter a carb?").
-To answer Karen Smith's question, no, milk products, including butter, are considered fats.
-However, carbs are a much larger food group that goes beyond white bread and pizza.
+Carbs have always been public enemy #1, especially for those trying to lose weight.
+But at the same time, there's also a lot of confusion around what they really are. (i.e. the classic Mean Girls quote "Is butter a carb?").
+To answer Regina George's question: no. Milk products, including butter, are considered fats.
+But Regina's question reveals a common issue: there are a lot of misconceptions and myths about carbs.
+For example, contrary to popular belief, carbs are a much larger food group that goes beyond white bread and pizza.

 Only Bread, Pasta, and Potatoes Are Considered Carbs

 Carbohydrates are macronutrients your body breaks down into glucose, a type of sugar—but don't panic yet.
 There are two types of carbohydrates: Simple and complex.
 Simple carbs are found mainly in fruits and vegetables, but also in refined (processed) grains, cakes, and other baked goods.
 Complex carbs are found in whole-grain bread and pasta as well as legumes, potatoes, and other starchy vegetables.
-Carbs are necessary for your body to produce energy.
+Carbs the main source of energy in your body.